The best way to capture Facebook Ads data in Tally Forms

 Leads By Channel (5)

-Attributer captures the source of all your leads, providing the ability to generate insightful reports that display the number of leads by channel.
+Because Attributer captures the source of all your leads (not just those from your Facebook Ads), you are able to generate reports like this one that display the number of leads by channel.

 2. Leads by Network